judicial-processes-and-legal-systems

 State Courts

-State courts handle the vast majority of legal disputes in the U.S., including family law, criminal cases, and contracts.
+State courts handle the vast majority of legal disputes in the U.S., including family law, criminal cases, contracts, and torts.
 Each state has its own court system, which typically includes:

 The Role of Judicial Review

-Judicial review is the power of courts to assess whether a law is in compliance with the Constitution.
-This power allows courts to nullify laws and executive actions that they find unconstitutional, thereby influencing law and policy significantly.
+Judicial review is the power of courts to assess whether a law or executive action complies with the Constitution.
+This power allows courts to nullify laws and actions they find unconstitutional, thereby influencing law and policy directly.
+Judicial review is not explicitly stated in the Constitution; it was established by the Supreme Court in its own precedent.

 Landmark Supreme Court Cases